isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

  Later, I visited the monument "Praise the Virtue of Aoki Keisai" as the only way to express my deep gratitude for that day.
 His haiku (Japanese poetry) is engraved on it.

- "Shells go through pain, be pearls in spring"
+ >> Shells go through pain, be pearls in spring